ashthemech/AutoCAD-Essential-Training/README.md

   **POLAR and ORTHO**
   * In the same layer, we are drawing the table again but using different tools.
   * We will draw the table using a [closed polyline](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/7e244db35b9ec854d41c35517d0b72c50f880bef/Simple%20Geometry%3A%20The%20Basics/Polyline%20and%20Polar%20Tracking.png) instead of the rectangle tool, with polar tracking set to 90 degrees.
-  * Polar tracking can also be set to specifcy specific angles in the settings (i.e. additional angles, 67 degrees - ONE additional angle, not increments of 67).
+  * Polar tracking can also be set to specify specific angles in the settings (i.e. additional angles, 67 degrees - ONE additional angle, not increments of 67).
-  * Another way to draw the table is to use orthoganal tracking.
+  * Another way to draw the table is to use orthogonal tracking.
   * Turning polar off ans switching orthagonal on, which [limits the cursor to horizontal and vertical lines](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/83ccdbb2a044ca4264687abc099e13f7592202ee/Simple%20Geometry%3A%20The%20Basics/Orthoganal%20Tracking.png).

   **Creating Lines, Arcs and Circles**
   * Changed the layer to L_910-M_SITE to place a rectangular group of site lines for a landscaping area.
-  * Used the [line tool and intersection snapping](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/a7ce5957bdbd30a2eb69a0dc18fba3b6b9ac4ee4/Simple%20Geometry%3A%20The%20Basics/Intersection%20Snapping.png) to outline the [borders of the landscaping area]() outside of the office.
+  * Used the [line tool and intersection snapping](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/a7ce5957bdbd30a2eb69a0dc18fba3b6b9ac4ee4/Simple%20Geometry%3A%20The%20Basics/Intersection%20Snapping.png) to outline the [borders of the landscaping area](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/3e7a33af322399482c828dd456b8f2513d08cd71/Simple%20Geometry%3A%20The%20Basics/Boundary%20of%20the%20Landscape%20Area.JPG) outside of the office.
+  * Going back to the furniture layer (A-700-M_FFE) to add some arcs to our table.
+    * What happens if you click the start, center, end arc tool in the wrong order i.e. clockwise? - hit the "undo" and redraw the arc.
+    * BUT, if you are drawing the arc, you can use CTRL to switch the direction.
+  * Made the table with arcs, but the [rectangle is still one object]() - can fix that using modify - explode, which breaks that polyline object into its coponents.
+  * This makes it possible to delete the two vertical lines, so we now have an [oval-ish table]().

 </details>
 </details>